Quick Start

 }

-- Open Variables panel in Figma (right sidebar → Variables icon)
+- Open the Variables panel in Figma (right sidebar → Variables icon)

-- You should see a new collection with your colors:
+- You should see a new collection with colors, spacing, and border radius values

 Let's test the round-trip by changing a color in Figma: